Talk (streaming service): Initial foundation as News UK TV

-Pivot to TalkTV
+Change to TalkTV

-By September 2021, plans for a service called News UK TV had been scrapped and talkRadio instead launched a video feed on smart/internet-connected TVs, with Mike Graham, Trisha Goddard, Julia Hartley-Brewer, Jeremy Kyle and Robert Rinder featuring as presenters on the service.
+By September 2021, plans for a service called News UK TV had been scrapped and Talkradio instead launched a video feed on smart/internet-connected TVs, with Mike Graham, Trisha Goddard, Julia Hartley-Brewer, Jeremy Kyle and Robert Rinder featuring as presenters on the service.
 The preceding months had seen its right-wing rival, GB News, launch as a linear television channel.
 The 'Talk' brand and family of radio stations had previously been acquired by News UK in September 2016 as part of their purchase of Wireless Group.

 Later in September 2021, it was revealed that the "Talk" brand would be used for a linear television station launching in 2022.
-This change of approach reportedly claimed after Murdoch was bemused by the channels on offer during the pandemic.
+This change of approach reportedly came after Murdoch was bemused by the channels on offer during the COVID-19 pandemic.
 It was also announced that Piers Morgan would host a show on the channel.
+Talkradio's Twitter account was renamed to TalkTV to coincide with the launch of the television station.

 After gaining a comparatively large viewership on opening night, viewers declined over the following days.

-Broadcast

-The channel broadcasts from studios within The News Building in Central London.
-The linear channel was launched on Freesat and Freeview, as well as on Sky and Virgin Media on 25 April 2022.
-It is also available on-demand.

-When announcing Piers Morgan's programme, it was stated that it would also be carried by two other Murdoch-owned outlets: Fox Nation (a streaming service in the U.S. run as a companion to Fox News) and Sky News Australia.
-Some TalkTV programming is also simulcast on select local television channels around the UK.
-Local TV's chairman, David Montgomery, is a former executive at Murdoch's News UK.
+In 2023, several serving and former MPs and MEPs were employed as presenters on the channel including some who recently held positions within the previous Johnson cabinet.
+Ofcom's rules state that MPs can be presenters, but cannot be utilised as newsreaders.

+News UK Broadcasting, TalkTV's parent company, made a loss of £34 million in the first year after TalkTV launched.
+In July 2022, Richard Wallace, former editor of the Daily Mirror, was hired as Head of TV.

+Closure of linear TV channel

+In February 2024, it was announced that Piers Morgan's show would leave TalkTV but continue on YouTube.
+Though the figures are calculated differently, Piers Morgan Uncensored had television viewer figures in the tens of thousands in comparison to YouTube videos with hundreds of thousands or millions of views.
+Morgan was among a number of conservative hosts to move television talk shows to online formats.

+In March 2024, it was announced that TalkTV's linear TV channel would close in summer 2024 and that operations would become online-only.
+The closure was brought forward to 1 May 2024 and the streaming service rebranded to Talk.
+Between 1 May and 7 May the broadcast channel was gradually removed from Virgin Media, Sky, Freesat and DVB-T Freeview.